klausbreyer/v01.io/content/pages/cv/index.md

 Thats all.

-{{< figure src="white.png" >}}

 ## Founding & Management Experience

 Throughout my career, I've led the development and launch of numerous cutting-edge projects in **modern web stacks**, ranging from fast-moving startups to complex microservice environments.
 I pride myself on my ability to balance technical excellence with a strategic vision, enabling my teams to focus on solving problems that truly matter and delivering value to users.

 ### 2019 – Now [Ray Sono AG][2]: Technology Principal & Tech Lead for IIot products (freelance)

 Ray Sono is a digital product development agency.
 Working with Ray Sono, I especially like strategic understanding and user-centric thinking.
-What exactly do I do there?
 As a Technology Principal, I am involved in projects from the initial conceptual brainstorming to the eventual implementation (with internal or external resources).
 In larger projects, I lead a development team as Tech Lead.
 I do this on-site with the Berlin team or remotely with an international team of developers.

-As Technical Lead at Hydro Pocket, the first end-customer product of the industrial company Voith, I introduced the [Shape Up]({{< ref "shape-up" >}}) method to effectively manage the technical team.
+As Technical Lead at [Hydro Pocket](https://hydropocket.com/), the first end-customer product of the industrial company Voith, I built up the team from scratch and introduced the [Shape Up]({{< ref "shape-up" >}}) method.
 Hydro Pocket is a leading provider of solutions for hydropower plants, offering innovative technologies to prevent outages and optimize the performance of hydropower plants through actionable real-time data.

 ### 2018 – 2019 Fotando GmbH : Founder and Chief Prototyping Officer – E-commerce